7Mcking/TVaritAssignment/README.md

+## Results
-### Model Architectures tried are LSTM, CNN.
-The results of the model training are unsatisfactory in each of the case and I am letting it be due to lack of time.
+ Model Architectures tried are LSTM, CNN.
+The results of the model training are unsatisfactory in both cases.
+As of now I am letting it be due to lack of time.

 ## Acknowledgments